-Our results are inconsistent with diversification being a major reason for the exercises.
-That is, if executives exercise options and sell the acquired shares to diversify personal risk, we would expect this to be more prevalent when the risk is high.
+to diversify personal risk, we would expect this to be more prevalent when the risk is high.
 When the risk is low, there is little reason to diversify, yet that is when we see more exercises.
 Furthermore, the diversification motive should be more important for idiosyncratic risk than for systematic risk for two reasons.
 First, portfolio theory suggests that diversification can more effectively remove idiosyncratic risk than systematic risk.
 Second, if systematic risk can be hedged, executives who are exposed to risk via undiversifiable equity prefer that the risk be systematic rather than idiosyncratic.
 Indeed, Armstrong and Vashishtha (2012) argue that "an increase in systematic risk always results in a greater increase in a CEO's subjective value of his stock-option portfolio than does an equivalent increase in idiosyncratic risk" (p.
 86).
 The implication is that option exercises, e.g., for diversification reasons, are less likely when the systematic risk is high than when the idiosyncratic risk is high.
 But we find no evidence that the diversification reason is more important for idiosyncratic risk.
 Quite the contrary, we find that the negative relation between exercises and risk is more evident for idiosyncratic risk.

 Our results are consistent with executives placing a higher value on their options when the underlying volatility is high, as predicted by objective option valuation models like the Black-Scholes model.
-But this begs the question of why executives with options seem to prefer idiosyncratic volatility to systematic volatility, as no such distinction is made in objective option valuation models.
+But this begs the question of why executives with options seem to prefer idiosyncratic volatility to systematic volatility because no such distinction is made in objective option valuation models.
 We conjecture that executives believe they can better predict, or perhaps even influence, the resolution of idiosyncratic uncertainty than the resolution of systematic uncertainty.
 This belief could stem from insiders' superior information about firm prospects as well as the many decisions they make on behalf of the firms that affect firm value.
 As a result, they would rather expose their options to idiosyncratic volatility than systematic volatility.
 To further examine this conjecture, we separately examine the exercise decisions of individuals with varying degrees of insider information and influence in the next section.

-3.3 Results for the subsamples of exercises by CEOs, CFOs, and non-executive directors
+3.3.
+Results for the Subsamples of Exercises by CEOs, CFOs, and Nonexecutive Directors

-It is likely that the exercise behavior of CEOs/CFOs differs from that of non-executive directors, because CEOs/CFOs have access to more inside information and have greater influence on corporate decisions.
+It is likely that the exercise behavior of CEOs/CFOs differs from that of nonexecutive directors, because CEOs/CFOs have access to more inside information and have greater influence on corporate decisions.
 Indeed, our conjecture is that the observed preference for idiosyncratic volatility among insiders with stock options is related to such inside information and influence.
-If so, the preference for idiosyncratic volatility should be more pronounced among CEOs/CFOs than for non-executive directors.
+If so, the preference for idiosyncratic volatility should be more pronounced among CEOs/CFOs than for nonexecutive directors.

-Table 6 reports results for separate logistic regressions of the exercise decisions for CEOs, CFOs, and non-executive directors, all based on the sample of exercises in which the shares are sold immediately.
-For non-executive directors, the coefficients on systematic and idiosyncratic volatility are both negative and statistically significant and similar in magnitude (-15.1 and -13.0, respectively), suggesting that non-executive directors with options place a similar preference on systematic and idiosyncratic volatility.
+Table 6 reports results for separate logistic regressions of the exercise decisions for CEOs, CFOs, and nonexecutive directors, all based on the sample of exercises in which the shares are sold immediately.
+For nonexecutive directors, the coefficients on systematic and idiosyncratic volatility are both negative and statistically significant and similar in magnitude (-15.1 and -13.0, respectively), suggesting that nonexecutive directors with options place a similar preference on systematic and idiosyncratic volatility.
 For CEOs and CFOs, the coefficients on idiosyncratic volatility are also negative and statistically significant, but their absolute magnitudes are about three times greater.
 Furthermore, the coefficients on systematic volatility are statistically insignificant for CEOs and CFOs.
-Overall, our results suggest that insiders with the best access to inside information and the greatest influence on firm decisions retain their stock options when idiosyncratic uncertainty is high, consistent with our conjecture that such insiders believe they can better predict or influence the resolution of idiosyncratic uncertainty than systematic uncertainty.
+Overall,